MicrosoftEdge/WebView2Feedback/specs/GetFavicon.md

         [in] EventRegistrationToken token);

     /// Get the current Uri of the favicon as a string.
-    /// If value is null, then the return value is `E_POINTER`, otherwise it is `S_OK`.
+    /// If the value is null, then the return value is `E_POINTER`, otherwise it is `S_OK`.
-    /// If a page has no favicon then value is an empty string.
+    /// If a page has no favicon then the value is an empty string.
     [propget] HRESULT FaviconUri([out, retval] LPWSTR* value);

     /// Async function for getting the actual image data of the favicon.